 The college undertakes a comprehensive internal audit review process, with regular audits conducted by an independent accounting firm.
 No major findings were identified in the period, but minor improvements to processes are reported, and changes implemented as a result.

 Responsibilities under funding agreements

-The corporation ensured that it met its contractual responsibilities under funding agreements and contracts with ESFA by monitoring and questioning reports made to the funding bodies and following all guidance with regard to the exceptional circumstances pertaining to the Covid crisis.
+The corporation ensured that it met its contractual responsibilities under funding agreements and contracts with ESFA by monitoring and questioning reports made to the funding bodies and following all guidance.